duducosmos/defisheye/README.md

 image relative to the orientation of the input fisheye image.
 Values are non-negative floats in range 0<=angle<360.
 The default is 0.

+### pad

+Expand original image (padding), used to get final processed image with size next to original image.

 ## Example

 Original